-artbabe, best american comics, carmina, drawing project, dwwp-mastering comics, education, exhibitions, illustration, journalism, la perdida, life sucks, minicomics, non-narrative, nonfiction, radio comics, short fiction, trish trash, writing
+artbabe, best american comics, carmina, drawing project, dwwp-mastering comics, education, exhibitions, la perdida, life sucks, minicomics, non-narrative, illustration, nonfiction, radio comics, short journalism, short fiction, trish trash, writing

 A huge portion of my writing process doesn’t happen on the comics page, and all that stuff I do in Scrivener.